Tell Him I'm Not Home: Ike & Tina Turner version

 After the success with "River Deep – Mountain High" in England, the song was released as a single by Loma's parent label, Warner Bros.
 Records, in the United Kingdom in 1966.
 It reached No. 48 on the UK Singles chart.
 In 1975, the song was reissued as a single on Warner Bros. in Germany.
 It later appeared on the compilation albums Finger Poppin'…The Warner Brothers Years (Edsel Records, 1988) and The Ike & Tina Turner Story: 1960–1975 (Time Life, 2007).

 Critical reception

-The single received a 4-star rating from Billboard.
+The single received positive reviews, including a 4-star rating from Billboard.

 Cash Box (February 13, 1965): "Soulful blues sound follows a telephone talk opening.
 Could break big in the R&B areas, and spread to a wide range of record buyers.
 Bob Krasnow produced the tune, and might well see fine results."

 Normie Rowe version

 Australian singer Normie Rowe's cover of "Tell Him I'm Not Home" was released as a B-side single in November 1965.
 It peaked at No. 3 on the Australian Singles chart and was a top 5 hit in most Australian mainland capitals, reaching No. 4 in Sydney, No. 2 in Melbourne, No. 2 in Adelaide and No. 1 in Melbourne.
 The song was ranked the 13th biggest hit of 1965 on the Kent Music Report list of the Top 25 singles for 1965 in Australia.